-Discover the history of Barbados in the fascinating galleries you’ll find at the 75 year-old Barbados Museum and Historical Society… The Harewood Gallery is your opportunity to step back into the history of Barbados… to a time before Independence.
-You’ll definitely be fascinated by this Barbados… that so resemble the colonial mother country that the island was known as “Little England”.
+Discover the history of Barbados in the fascinating galleries you’ll find at the 75-year-old Barbados Museum and Historical Society… The Harewood Gallery is your opportunity to step back into the history of Barbados… to a time before Independence.
+You’ll definitely be fascinated by this Barbados… which so resembles the colonial mother country that the island was known as “Little England”.

-The Jubilee Gallery vividly depicts the influence of European settlers on the island… Aspects of the islands history showcase from this period would be the establishment of the third oldest parliament in the Western Hemisphere.
-The emergence of the plantation system and the influence of European based religion on the development of the island.
+The Jubilee Gallery vividly depicts the influence of European settlers on the island… Aspects of the island’s history showcased from this period would be the establishment of the third oldest parliament in the Western Hemisphere.
+The emergence of the plantation system and the influence of European-based religion on the development of the island.

-The Children’s Gallery a must visit for all the little ones whether locals and visitors… this section definitely is a favourite with everyone.
-Here you’ll a first hand look at Barbados history, as this gallery depicts through exhibition much of the practical history of Barbados.
+The Children’s Gallery is a must-visit for all the little ones whether locals or visitors… this section definitely is a favourite with everyone.
+Here you’ll have a first-hand look at Barbados history, as this gallery depicts through exhibition much of the practical history of Barbados.

-The Warmington Gallery’s highlights the history of the island during the 18th century to late 19th century.
+The Warmington Gallery highlights the history of the island from the 18th century to the late 19th century.
 You’ll definitely get a look at what life was like for the planter class of the island during this period.
-The lavish lifestyle acquired from the wealth of the island’s sugar industry is showcase through this exhibition; you’ll see furniture of this era including a locally made mahogany four poster bed from the 1830’s.
+The lavish lifestyle acquired from the wealth of the island’s sugar industry is showcased through this exhibition; you’ll see furniture of this era including a locally made mahogany four-poster bed from the 1830s.

-The Barbados Museum and Historical Society really depicts the history of Barbados and its rich cultural heritage through its many galleries and research library, which comprises documents dating back to the 17th century.
+The Barbados Museum and Historical Society really depict the history of Barbados and its rich cultural heritage through its many galleries and research library, which comprises documents dating back to the 17th century.

 If you are looking for a Barbados experience that goes deeper than fun on the beach, join this walking tour.
 Perfect for those with an interest in the history of Barbados, the tour takes you around the Garrison Historic Area